tock/tockloader/README.md

 ### `tockloader add`

-Add an application binary (or binaries) to the list of installed apps.
+Add an application (or applications) to the list of installed apps.

 ### `tockloader remove [application name]`